 Projected Course Offerings for MPH students:

-Please see the projected core course schedule to determine when core courses offered by departments in the School of Public Health will be offered through 2019.
 Please see the projected course grid for current and future courses offered by the Department of Behavioral and Community Health.
-This is a list of the descriptions of the courses that are being offered in the Department of Behavioral and Community Health.
+This is a list of the descriptions of the courses that are being offered in the Department of Behavioral and Community Health for the in person MPH program.

 Sample of Courses Offered in the Department of Behavioral and Community Health for MPH Students: